redspark-io/reds-codex/codex-cli/examples/README.md

 # Quick start examples

-This directory bundles some self‑contained examples using the Codex CLI.
-If you have never used the Codex CLI before, and want to see it complete a sample task, start with running **camerascii**.
+This directory bundles some self‑contained examples using the Pullse CLI.
+If you have never used the Pullse CLI before, and want to see it complete a sample task, start with running **camerascii**.
 You'll see your webcam feed turned into animated ASCII art in a few minutes.

-If you want to get started using the Codex CLI directly, skip this and refer to the prompting guide.
+If you want to get started using the Pullse CLI directly, skip this and refer to the prompting guide.

 ## Structure

 Each example contains the following:

 ```
 example‑name/
 ├── run.sh           # helper script that launches a new Codex session for the task